RaniaMz/FilesOrganiser/README.md

 ### Instructions

-To Run pthon script on reading folder contain files and then restructure the file you need to :
+To Run the script on reading folder contain files and then restructure the file you have to follow these steps :

 * To run code using terminal :